laurensmiers/alsa_presentation/alsa_info.md

 * alsa-lib startup behaviour for output devices
   * Need to be prefilled with 2 * period_size
   * Just because
-  * If not... xrun after a while
+  * If not... xrun after a while...without them being reported in your app
+    * Errors in dmesg
 * Maintain handshake with library
   * Get state from pcm handle
   * Depending on that state, do stuff